yaserkl/RLSeq2Seq/code/helper/README.rst

 Download Raw Data
 ----------------------

-You can follow (https://github.com/clic-lab/newsroom) to download and extract this dataset.
+You can follow this `link
+<https://github.com/clic-lab/newsroom>`_ to download and extract this dataset.
 After downloading you should have "[train,test,dev].data" files.

 ----------------------
 Run Pre-processing